BC SPCA - Abbotsford

 - A baby/pet gate, partition, or exercise pen does not meet the requirements.

 - These foster animals must always be kept separate from any other pets in your home.

 - We ask foster applicants to commit to a minimum of 6 months in the program.
 This does not mean you will have the same animal for 6 months, nor have foster animals continuously for 6 months.

 We ask that our existing foster volunteers consider pursuing training and opening their homes to the care of these sorts of special needs animals in 2022.

 The Lower Mainland and Fraser Valley BC SPCA shelters’ foster recruitment focus in 2022 will be almost exclusively aimed at finding and training these sorts of foster volunteers.

-Join our team of like-minded individuals as a Maintenance volunteer with the BC SPCA!
-Work in partnership with staff and volunteers to provide regular maintenance and cleaning of the animal care centre in your community.
-Your support will ensure the health and safety for all pets and people at the facility.
+Join our team of like-minded individuals as a Garden Care volunteer with the BC SPCA!
+Work in partnership with staff and volunteers to provide regular landscaping and care of the lawns, gardens and walkways of the animal care centre in your community.
+Your support will ensure the health and safety for all animals and people at the facility.

 Bottle sorting is an essential fundraiser that runs all year long!
 We need dedicated volunteers who understand the value of how their time sorting bottles and driving them to or arranging pick up for the bottle depot ensures funding that goes directly to helping the animals!
 Sorting is done on site at the shelter and if you are able to drive, your own vehicle is required.